 Mother of Sorrows Catholic Church

-The Mother of Sorrows Catholic Church offers a magnificent and peaceful space for those in search of fellowship while visiting Put-in-Bay and South Bass Island.
-Locals and tourists alike love the stately sanctuary and stately beauty of this stone church.
-Mother of Sorrows Catholic Church Details The Mother of Sorrows Catholic Church is home for the Catholic community on Put-in-Bay.
+Mother of Sorrows Catholic Church The Mother of Sorrows Catholic Church offers a magnificent and peaceful space for those seeking fellowship while visiting Put-in-Bay and South Bass Island.
+Both locals and tourists appreciate the stately beauty of this historic stone church.
+The Mother of Sorrows Catholic Church is home for the Catholic community on Put-in-Bay.
 The Church welcomes everyone from year round residents to summer guests that come up for the weekend.
-During the summer season, worshippers may attend mass on Wednesdays and Saturdays at 5:30 pm, Sundays at 10:30 am.
-The parish is located...
+Church Details 📍 Location: 632 Catawba Avenue, near the Erie Islands Branch Library, Put-in-Bay High School, and Town Hall ⛪ Mass Schedule (Summer Season): – Wednesdays & Saturdays...More Information

 Stonehenge Historic Estate